 Dietary Intake (Azam, Sarker and Naz, 2016)

-From table 2 above, it can be seen that there are variations in the dietary intake of adults, which imitates mainly the inconsistency in the consumption forms of arsenic-rich food groups (fish, shellfish, and meats), with their intake rates not high either (Azam, Sarker and Naz, 2016).
-Moreover, it also shows confirmation regarding regional differences in arsenic intake that occurs when human health is assessed for any effects of arsenic contamination.
+From Table 2 above, it can be seen that there are variations in the dietary intake of adults, which imitates mainly the inconsistency in the consumption forms of arsenic-rich food groups (fish, shellfish, and meats), with their intake rates not high either (Azam, Sarker and Naz, 2016).
+Moreover, it confirms regional differences in arsenic intake that occur when human health is assessed for any effects of arsenic contamination.

-Mukherjee et al. (2017) view the abrupt and long-term influence of using arsenic-contaminated water for irrigating paddy soils as the root through which arsenic transmits from water to the soil and eventually into the food chain.
-This alarming situation needs to be controlled by the people and government at all levels.
+Mukherjee et al. (2017) view arsenic-contaminated water's abrupt and long-term influence on irrigating paddy soils as the root through which arsenic transmits from water to the soil and eventually into the food chain.
+The people and government must control this alarming situation at all levels.
 Bastías and Beldarrain (2016) state that soil arsenic level is usually increased by 1 µg/g per annum due to the constant use of irrigation with water that has arsenic contamination.
-This notion was further supported by Kwon, Nejad and Jung (2017), who mentioned in their study that irrigation water which is rich in arsenic, can increase the levels of arsenic in agricultural soil up to five times.
+This notion was further supported by Kwon, Nejad, and Jung (2017), who mentioned in their study that irrigation water, which is rich in arsenic, can increase the levels of arsenic in agricultural soil up to five times.
 Although the element arsenic is not a crucial element for plants and animals, it plays a vital role in food crops in its growth factor.
-Suriyagoda, Dittert and Lambers (2018) state in their study that food crops, which are vegetables and cereals, become the path through which arsenic makes its way into the food chain.
-However, a key aspect to note here is that for fishes, the phytoplanktons are the cause through which fishes are able to consume arsenic and make their way to the food chain.
-The author further states that the food crops reflect the levels of arsenic in the environment, in which they have been cultivated through soil and irrigation water.
+In their study, Suriyagoda, Dittert, and Lambers (2018) state that food crops, which are vegetables and cereals, become the path through which arsenic makes its way into the food chain.
+However, a key aspect to note here is that for fishes, the phytoplanktons are the cause through which fishes can consume arsenic and make their way to the food chain.
+The author further states that the food crops reflect the levels of arsenic in the environment in which they have been cultivated through soil and irrigation water.
 This is the point where the build-up of arsenic in rice field soil and its role in the food chain through uptake by the rice plant is seen as a key issue.

 Zecchin et al. (2017) assert that rice plants are exposed to arsenic by numerous factors.
 The author further states that rice plants accumulate arsenic which naturally exists in the soil or is added through groundwater irrigation or through contaminated soil additives, as seen in the figure below